-Chocolate Glazed Donuts made quick & easy with crescent dough & delicious buttery chocolate glaze.
+Chocolate Covered Donuts made quick & easy with crescent dough & delicious buttery chocolate glaze.
 Better than store-bought; you’ll make them again & again!

 Our family has always enjoyed eating donuts but buying them isn’t always an option.
 Thankfully these homemade donuts are so much cheaper and faster than loading everyone up in a car and driving to the local bakery for a few dozen.
 This donut recipe has been in my hands for a few years now and I have come up with several fun variations, but what can beat a classic like chocolate glazed?